Ulleung County: Location

-It is located in the middle of the Sea of Japan between the Korean Peninsula and Japan.
+It is located in the middle of the East Sea between the Korean Peninsula and Japan.
 There are two main ports that provide ferries to Ulleung and Liancourt Rocks (Dokdo): Pohang Port and Mukho Port.
 These two ports offer regular shipping service.

 Administrative divisions

 Ulleung-gun is divided into one eup and two myeon.
 Ulleung-eup is then divided into four legal ri, but six administrative ri.
 Buk-myeon is divided into three legal ri, eight administrative ri.
 Seo-myeon is divided into three legal ri, five administrative ri.

 Snowflower Festival

 Ulleung County, which has one of the highest snowfalls in all of Korea, hosts the Snowflower Festival.
 In 2007, Ulleung had lot of snow, up to 42 cm (16.5 in) around coastlines and 105 cm (around 3 ft 5in) in the Nari Basin.
 But the county did not host its festival before 2006 as there was not enough snow.